List of military accidents in Taiwan: 2021

 Two F-5 fighter jets crashed into the sea near the southeastern coast in an apparent collision, resulting in two deaths.
 The air force later grounded all F-5s and suspended all training missions, after concerns were raised about both training and maintenance.

+In February one prototype of the first generation NCSIST Teng Yun crashed in Taitung Forest Park during a test flight.

 2022

 In January, a F-16 fighter jet crashed into the sea while taking part in training exercises.
 Combat training for Taiwan's F-16 fleet was suspended in the aftermath of the crash.

 On 14 March, a Dassault Mirage 2000 fighter jet crashed into the sea after a mechanical problem while on a training mission from Chihhang Air Base.

 In May, a AIDC AT-3 training aircraft crashed minutes after taking off from the southern port city of Kaohsiung during a training mission.
 The air force halted all academy training flights as President Tsai Ing-wen ordered an investigation into the cause of the incident.

 In June, a Taiwanese Sikorsky S-70C(M) crashed, leaving four injured.